DukeLurkin/portfolio-page/README.md

-# Horiseon-accessibility
+# Portfolio Page
 our first challenge with all the divs

 ## Users Story
-As a coding student I was given a task to pretend I was REAL coder.
+As a coding student I want to make a porfolio page for my current and upcoming projects.
-At my pretend job, my client is a marketing agency with unreasonable standards like all the marketing agencies that I've worked for IRL.
-The following is my User Story and Acceptance Criteria for this project:
+Below is the user story and acceptance criteria for the project

 #### -Users Story-
 AS A marketing agency